Dear Classic Sidecars Enthusiasts,

 SC sidecars were hacked to all Indian Chief models produced between 1939 (40)-53, also for Indian Sport Scouts from mid thirties and forties.

-Currently I'm the only manufacturer of complete, all steel, Goulding LS 29 and Indian SC sidecars in the world.
+Currently I'm the only manufacturer of complete, all steel, Goulding LS 29 and Indian Princess and SC sidecars in the world.

-Based on the correspondence from customers using sidecars from my workshop, both the Goulding LS 29 and the Indian SC sidecar reproductions are commended for their high quality, for my strict regard to original but seemingly unimportant details, nicely pressed steel gondola bodies and precise cast steel fittings made with the lost wax technique.
+Based on the correspondence from customers using sidecars built in my workshop, both the Goulding LS 29 and the Indian sidecar reproductions are commended for their high quality and accurate reflection to original.
+Even seemingly unimportant details, the nicely pressed steel gondola body and precise cast steel fittings made with the lost wax technique are highly appreciated by customers.

 You will find much informations on this webside concerning the history of the Goulding LS 29 and the Indian sidecars.
 If somebody has anything interesting connected with the LS 29 or Indian sidecars, please write me at the email address below.

-I would like invite you to visit both my LS 29 and Indian sidecar web shops.
+I would like invite you to visit both my Goulding LS 29 and Indian web shops.

 Please write to me directly at: email@example.com with any questions concerning vintage sidecars and motocycles.